CompCogNeuro/sims/README.md

 This repository contains the neural network simulation models for the [CCN Textbook](https://CompCogNeuro.org), managed on a [GitHub Repository](https://github.com/CompCogNeuro/ed4).

-These models are implemented in the new *Go* (golang) version of [emergent](https://github.com/emer/emergent), with Python versions available as well (note: up through ch4 so far!).
-This github repository contains the full source code and you can build and run the models by cloning the repository and building / running the individual projects as described in the emergent Wiki help page: [Wiki Install](https://github.com/emer/emergent/wiki/Install) -- see [Build From Source](#build-from-source) section below for specific step-by-step instructions.
+These models are implemented in the new *Go* (golang) version of [emergent](https://github.com/emer/emergent), with [Python](#python) versions available as well.
+This github repository contains the full source code and you can build and run the models by cloning the repository and building / running the individual projects as described in the [Build From Source](#build-from-source) section below for specific step-by-step instructions.

-The simplest way to run the simulations is by downloading a `zip` (or `tar.gz` for linux) file of all of the built models for your platform.
+The simplest, recommended way to run the simulations is by downloading a `zip` (or `tar.gz` for linux) file of all of the built models for your platform.
 These are fully self-contained executable files and should "just work" on each platform.

-You can now also start working with the [Python](#python) version -- see instructions at that link for how to install (only recommended for mac or linux platforms).
+Alternatively, you can use the [Python](#python) version -- see instructions at that link for how to install (only recommended for mac or linux platforms).

 * The full set of files are in the [Releases](https://github.com/CompCogNeuro/sims/releases) directory -- look under `Assets` for files of the form `ccn_sims_<version>_<platform>.zip` where `<version>` is the version string (higher generally better), and `<platform>` is `mac`, `linux`, or `windows`.
 Here are links (based on last time this README was updated)